 Kim Scott led the AdSense team at Google and was also a faculty member at Apple University.
 She was a founder and CEO of a tech start-up, has coached the CEOs of Dropbox and Twitter and is a bestselling author as well.
 She even managed a paediatric clinic in war-torn Kosovo!

-In short, Kim suggests a three-stage recruiting process:
+In short, Kim suggests a 3-stage recruiting process:

 Kim’s approach is practical and simple, acknowledging the challenges you and everyone face when it comes to recruiting.

 All hiring is flawed and subjective, and these drawbacks cannot be fixed; they can only be managed.”

 Kim’s 3-stage process helps you manage your interviews so that you make better hiring decisions.